wirt-ee/wirt-ee.github.io/docs/reports/storage/ceph/index.md

 And the truth that makes RGW less magical: an S3 object is just a rados object in a pool — `rados -p <pool> ls`, `rados get`, `rados put` walk the same data the gateway serves.

 The interesting part is authentication.
-This estate's gateway authenticated **S3 and Swift through Keystone** — OpenStack tokens, not S3 keys — which turns the object store into just another OpenStack service:
+This environment's gateway authenticated **S3 and Swift through Keystone** — OpenStack tokens, not S3 keys — which turns the object store into just another OpenStack service:

     [client.rgw.<node>]
     rgw_frontends = "civetweb port=7480"